JesSchattschneider/project-1-bootcamp-group-1/project-plan-template.md

 ## Questions

-What questions are you trying to answer with your data?
-How will your data support your users?

-Example:

 > - Are remote jobs growing over time?
 > - What job roles are most common?
 > - What are the most common employment types?
 > - What is the population of the top 10 cities with more job opportunities?

 ## Source datasets

-What datasets are you sourcing from?
-How frequently are the source datasets updating?

 | Source name | Source type | Source documentation |
 | - | - | - |